NIH-ACMG Fellowship in Genomic Medicine Program Management

-Specifically, an NIH coalition consisting of the National Human Genome Research Institute (NHGRI); the National Heart, Lung, and Blood Institute (NHLBI); the National Institute of Mental Health (NIMH); the National Institute on Minority Health and Health Disparities (NIMHD); and the All of Us Research Program, have partnered with the ACMG to launch a new fellowship in Genomic Medicine Program Management.
-The goal of this fellowship is to increase the pool of physicians trained in managing research and implementation programs in genomic medicine: the use of genomic information as part of an individual patient’s clinical care.
+The NIH-ACMG Genomic Medicine Program Management Fellowship was recently established as a partnership among the American College of Medical Genetics and Genomics (ACMG) and four components of the National Institutes of Health (NIH) - the National Human Genome Research Institute (NHGRI), the National Heart, Lung, and Blood Institute (NHLBI), the National Institute on Minority Health and Health Disparities (NIMHD), and the All of Us (AoU) Research Program.
+This fellowship seeks to increase the pool of health practitioners in managing research and implementation programs in genomic medicine, which we consider to be the use of genomic information as part of an individual patient’s clinical care.

 How to Apply

 The application for the 2023-2025 cycle is now open.
 To apply, please access the application.
 Interested and eligible candidates must complete the application by February 6, 2023, 8:00 AM Eastern Time (ET).